-As a well-established golf club in the area, Moncton Golf and Country Club has gone through many changes and generations of memories in its 100-year history to get us to where we are today: a meticulously maintained course with a completely refreshed clubhouse where we’re ready to serve members and guests alike.
+As a well-established golf club in the area, Moncton Golf Club has gone through many changes and generations of memories in its 100-year history to get us to where we are today: a meticulously maintained course with a completely refreshed clubhouse where we’re ready to serve members and guests alike.

 We are proud of these improvements and want our members to be equally proud of the place that is not just somewhere to come play golf, but a welcoming home base where you can be part of a community of friendly, passionate golfers.
 From the absolute beginner to the seasoned pro, everyone belongs at this club.

-We also have a brand new logo that we have developed in partnership with a local designer who has a strong understanding of our history and our vision for the future.
+We now have a brand new logo that we developed in partnership with a local designer who has a strong understanding of our history and our vision for the future.
 We began this redesign with the aim to connect with the younger generation coming up while staying true to where we’ve come from and where we are now.

 The most important feeling we wanted to evoke with this image so that it would be truly representative of the club is a strong sense of place.
 We are known as the golf course on the hill in Riverview.
 Our proximity to the Petitcodiac River and Coverdale Road are a part of what makes us unique.

 We feel we’ve come up with a modern logo that will help us move forward as a club and solidify our place.
 We’ve captured that sense of space through the logo’s depiction of the brown wave representing the tidal bore of the Petitcodiac, the grey line representing Coverdale Road and the rolling green hill and yellow flag representing the course itself.

 Our 100-year anniversary is not only a celebration of our shared history, but a chance for a new beginning and the opportunity to keep Moncton Golf Club fresh and relevant.
 We hope that you’re as excited as we are about this next chapter at MGC!